Master of Counselling & Psychotherapy

 |MPc10||Trauma Therapy – Loss and Grief|

-An Australian undergraduate degree (or equivalent) in teaching, social work, social sciences, psychology or counselling, with at least a 70% average and relevant professional experience.
-Depending on professional experience, prospective students may be required to undertake The Cairnmillar Institute’s Basic Counselling Skills and Advanced Counselling Skills short courses prior to commencement.
-Progression from the Graduate Certificate to the Graduate Diploma to Masters level course require the maintenance of at least a 70% average.
+An Australian AQF 7 undergraduate degree (or equivalent) in a cognisant discipline (teaching, social work, social sciences, psychology, counselling or similar) with at least a 70% average.
+Depending on professional experience, prospective students may be required to undertake The Cairnmillar Institute’s Introduction to Counselling Skills and Advanced Counselling Skills short courses prior to commencement.
+Progression from the Graduate Certificate to the Graduate Diploma to Masters level course requires the maintenance of at least a 70% average.

 For entry into the course, students are required to submit an application through the Apply Now page, with certified or original scanned copies of the following supporting documentation: